tkefauver/Calcuchord/README.md

 - sound preview using midi playback
 - chord fingering discovery
 - export to midi, pdf and html
-- translate any pattern to any other tuning or instrument
+- translate any pattern (chord, scale or mode) to any other tuning or instrument

 ## Requirements